dontkme/EANMD/README.md

 New_1st_stop_pos_dj|Distance of the new 1st stop codon to the last EJ|
 NMD_flag|NMD flag after remove or add the SE|
 NMD_in/ex_flag|This AS event NMD type|
-source|This record form which median file|
+source|This record form which intermediate file|
 SEupstreamCDS|How many nt upstream of the SE|
 SEupstreamAApos|How many AA upstream of the SE|
 UStransexonnumber|US exon number in reference transcript|